1D Log Gases and the Renormalized Energy: Crystallization at Vanishing Temperature: Introduction

-The following lemma is proven in \cite{bs}, and shows that there is an explicit formula for $W$ in terms of the points when the configuration is assumed to have some periodicity.
+The following lemma is proven in \cite{bs}, \edd{see also \cite{saffcircle}}, and shows that there is an explicit formula for $W$ in terms of the points when the configuration is assumed to have some periodicity.
 Here we can reduce to $m=1$ by scaling, as seen above. \begin{lem} In the case $m=1$ and when the set of points $\Lambda$ is periodic with respect to some lattice $ N\mz$, then it can be viewed as a set of $N$ points $a_1, \dots , a_N$ over the torus $\T_N := \mr/(N\mz)$.
 In this case, by Lemma \ref{depoint} there exists a unique $\j$ satisfying \eqref{eqj} and for which $W(\j)<+\infty$.
 It is periodic and equal to $\j_{\{a_i\}}= \nab H$, where $H$ is the solution on $\T_N$ to $-\Delta H = 2\pi (\sum_i\delta_{a_i} - \dr)$, and we have the explicit formula:

-\end{lem} As in the two-dimensional case, we can prove that $\min_{\mathcal{A}_m}$ is achieved, but contrarily to the two-dimensional case, the value of the minimum can be explicitly computed: we will prove here the following \begin{theo} $\min_{\admissible} W= - \pi m \log (2\pi m) $ and this minimum is achieved by the perfect lattice i.e. $\Lambda= \frac{1}{m} \mz$. \end{theo} We recall that in dimension 2, it was conjectured in \cite{ss} but not proven, that the minimum value is achieved at the triangular lattice with angles $60^\circ$ (which is shown to achieve the minimum among all lattices), also called the Abrikosov lattice in the context of superconductivity.
+\end{lem} As in the two-dimensional case, we can prove that $\min_{\mathcal{A}_m}$ is achieved, but contrarily to the two-dimensional case, the value of the minimum can be explicitly computed: we will prove the following \begin{theo} $\min_{\admissible} W= - \pi m \log (2\pi m) $ and this minimum is achieved by the perfect lattice i.e. $\Lambda= \frac{1}{m} \mz$. \end{theo} We recall that in dimension 2, it was conjectured in \cite{ss} but not proven, that the minimum value is achieved at the triangular lattice with angles $60^\circ$ (which is shown to achieve the minimum among all lattices), also called the Abrikosov lattice in the context of superconductivity.

-The proof of Theorem \ref{thmini} relies on showing that a minimizer can be approximated by configurations which are periodic with period $N \to \infty$ (this result itself relies on the screening construction we mentioned above), and then using a convexity argument to find the minimizer among periodic configurations with a fixed period via \eqref{WNlog}.
+The proof of Theorem \ref{thmini} relies on showing that a minimizer can be approximated by configurations which are periodic with period $N \to \infty$ (this result itself relies on the screening construction mentioned at the beginning), and then using a convexity argument to find the minimizer among periodic configurations with a fixed period via \eqref{WNlog}.